HoG Handbook

 Most people use a form of DDAVP that is sprayed into the nose.
 It is known by the brand name Stimate®.
 From the nose, it is absorbed into the blood.
 DDAVP can also be injected directly into the blood through a vein or given as a shot under the skin.

 Factor concentrate is the usual treatment for people with severe Type 1, Type 2A, Type 2B, and Type 3 VWD and those whose bodies don’t respond to DDAVP.
 People with VWD must use factor concentrate that has VWF in it.
-This means that they cannot use the recombinant factor products used by people with hemophilia.
+This means that they cannot use the recombinant factor products used by people with Hemophilia.
 Those products only contain factor VIII or factor IX.
 They don’t have any von Willebrand factor.
-In the United States these are the brands of factor concentrate that contain VWF: Alphanate SD®, Humate P®, Koate DVI®, Wilate®, and Vonvendi® (the first recombinant VWF approved by the FDA).
+In the United States, these are the brands of factor concentrate that contain VWF: Alphanate SD®, Humate P®, Koate DVI®, Wilate®, and Vonvendi® (the first recombinant VWF approved by the FDA).
+In an emergency, doctors might give a person with VWD a blood product called cryoprecipitate to stop bleeding.
+It contains von Willebrand factor along with other factor proteins.
+However, since cryoprecipitate is not treated to kill viruses, it is not recommended.
+It is used only if other medicines are not available at all.

 People with VWD should not take aspirin or ibuprofen or medicines that contain them.
 The aspirin will make the platelets not work as well.
 It is best to ask the pharmacist before using any drug off the shelf.
 Aspirin is put in some of the least-likely medicines.
 Taking large amounts of vitamin E can also mess up your platelets.
 They can’t stick together as well.